nino-b/Namaste-React/assignments/episode02/notes.md

-<h1>What is NPM?</h1>

-- NPM stands for Node Package Manager.
-- It is a package manager for the JavaScript programming language and is the default package manager for the JavaScript runtime environment Node.js.
-- NPM consists of a ```command line client``` (also called ```npm```) and an ```online database of public and paid-for private packages```, known as the ```npm registry```.
-   - The registry is accessed via the client, and the available packages can be browsed and searched via the npm website.

-<h2>NPM is used to:</h2>

-- Install and manage dependencies for Node.js applications.
-Dependencies are specified in a ```package.json``` file, and npm automatically installs them.
-- Share packages of code with other developers around the world.
-Developers can publish their packages to the npm registry to be used by others.
-- Run scripts and build processes.
-The ```package.json``` file can also specify scripts that can be run using npm, which is useful for tasks like starting a server, running tests, or compiling code.
-- The npm toolset also provides version management and dependency resolution, which helps developers avoid version conflicts and manage dependencies efficiently.
-It's an essential tool for modern web development, especially for those working with Node.js or front-end technologies that rely on Node.js packages.

-With npm, you can easily manage these packages in your Node.js projects. <h2>Here's how it generally works:</h2>

-<h3>Installation:</h3> You use npm to install a package from the npm registry, a large repository of public packages.
-You can install packages globally (available across all projects on your machine) or locally (available only within a specific project).

-<h3>package.json:</h3> This is a file in your project directory that keeps track of all the packages your project depends on.
-When you install a package using npm, it gets listed in this file along with its version number.
-This helps in managing and sharing project dependencies.

-<h3>Version Management:</h3> npm handles different versions of packages to ensure compatibility and stability of your application.
-You can specify which version of a package your project needs, and npm will take care of installing the correct version.

-- The caret ^ symbol before a version number means npm can install this version or any minor or patch release that does not change the leftmost non-zero digit.
-For example:
-If you have ^2.5.0, npm can update to any 2.x.x version greater than or equal to 2.5.0 but will not update to 3.0.0 or higher.
-This allows for receiving bug fixes and new features that should not break existing functionality.
-It is considered safe for adding new features without breaking existing functionality (following semantic versioning).

-- The tilde ~ symbol allows updates to patch releases within a minor version.
-This is more restrictive than the caret.
-For example:
-If you have ~2.5.0, npm can update to any 2.5.x version greater than or equal to 2.5.0 but will not update to 2.6.0 or higher.
-This is useful for receiving bug fixes but not new features that might introduce new bugs or require changes in your code.
-It is more conservative, preferring to minimize the risk of introducing changes that could potentially break your application.

-- When a version number is specified without a ^ or ~ prefix, npm treats this as an instruction to install that exact version only.
-For example:
-Specifying 2.5.0 means npm will always install version 2.5.0 of the package, and it will not update the package automatically in any case.
-This is the most restrictive approach, ensuring absolute predictability at the cost of missing out on updates that could include important fixes or features.

-<h3>Summary</h3>

-- ^ (Caret): Updates to the latest minor version (recommended for getting new features and fixes).
-- ~ (Tilde): Updates to the latest patch version within the minor version specified (for getting bug fixes).
-- No prefix: Sticks to the exact version specified, with no updates applied automatically (for ensuring absolute consistency).

-<h3>Dependency Resolution:</h3> Often, packages depend on other packages. npm automatically resolves these dependencies, ensuring that all the necessary packages are installed for your project to work.

 <h1>npm init</h1>
 The npm init command is used to initialize a new Node.js project.
 When you run this command in your terminal or command prompt, it interacts with you through a series of questions and then creates a package.json file in your project directory.
 The package.json file contains metadata about your project, such as: